northwesternfintech/Core/Data Acquisition/Contributing.md

 ### Goals
 1. Query one websocket(for now, just Coinbase)
 2. Build an AWS wrapper that saves data to the cloud
-3. Develop a short API algo that runs every websocket fails (collaborate with execution platform team).
+3. Develop a short API algo that runs every websocket fails (collaborate with execution platform and desk devs).
 4. Universalize a file naming convention and paradigm to save data
+5. DOCUMENT SAID CONVENTION AND PARADIGM
-5. Use queues to get data to main_script
+6. Use multiprocessing queues to get data to main_script
-6. Add redundancy through multiple sockets
+7. Add redundancy through multiple sockets
-7. Store data locally and archive to AWS3 Glacier
+8. Store data locally and archive to AWS S3 Glacier

 ### Steps
 1. Build one websocket exchange entirely (Coinbase)